Faculty Mentoring Grants

 Faculty: Ashok Robin, Hao Zhang, James Baroody, John Ettlie, John Tu, Joy Oguntebi, Michael Palanski, Mithu Dey, Sandra Rothenberg, Sean Hansen, Zhi Tang, Archana Jain, Hao Zhang, Rong Yang, Chian Song

-Funding was sought and approved to support this series, aimed at creating a community of scholars that can support each other toward scholarly excellence.
+Funding was used to support this series, aimed at creating a community of scholars that can support each other toward scholarly excellence.
 Specifically, tenure-track faculty members present their on-going research projects in order to seek feedback and input on a variety of research-related issues.
 In addition, portions of their sessions were devoted to the discussion of general research-related topics such as the journal review process and challenges of data collection in organizations.
 In response to this series, they have created a "research group" comprised of tenure-track faculty members who get together periodically to discuss ways to generate awareness about on-going research in the college.

 Technology Rich Learning Environment Education Research Team

-- Nancy Ares, Warner School of Education, University of Rochester
+Betsy Dell (CAST), Rhiannon Hart (CLA), Michael Stinson (NTID), Larry Villasmil (CAST), and Nancy Ares, Warner School of Education, University of Rochester

 The group's NSF FIRE proposal received very positive feedback but was not funded due to the need for improvements in the education research methodology and evaluation plan.
 This grant was utilized to contract with an objective external evaluator team to enhance the research methodology section for submission to the NSF-RDE and NSF-TSL Project.